metio/ansible-wrapper/README.md

 # ansible-wrapper

-`ansible-wrapper` is a wrapper various Ansible commands using `uv` to automatically download both Python dependencies and required Ansible collections.
+`ansible-wrapper` is a wrapper around various Ansible commands which uses `uv` to automatically downloads Python, project dependencies, as well as Ansible collections and roles.

 ## Features